Melbourne: Geography

 Melbourne is in the southeastern part of mainland Australia, within the state of Victoria.
 Geologically, it is built on the confluence of Quaternary lava flows to the west, Silurian mudstones to the east, and Holocene sand accumulation to the southeast along Port Phillip.
 The southeastern suburbs are situated on the Selwyn fault, which transects Mount Martha and Cranbourne.
 The western portion of the metropolitan area lies within the Victorian Volcanic Plain grasslands vegetation community, and the southeast falls in the Gippsland Plains Grassy Woodland zone.

-Melbourne extends along the Yarra River towards the Yarra Valley and the Dandenong Ranges to the east.
-It extends northward through the undulating bushland valleys of the Yarra's tributaries—Moonee Ponds Creek (toward Tullamarine Airport), Merri Creek, Darebin Creek and Plenty River—to the outer suburban growth corridors of Craigieburn and Whittlesea.

-The city reaches southeast through Dandenong to the growth corridor of Pakenham towards West Gippsland, and southward through the Dandenong Creek valley and the city of Frankston.
-In the west, it extends along the Maribyrnong River and its tributaries north towards Sunbury and the foothills of the Macedon Ranges, and along the flat volcanic plain country towards Melton in the west, Werribee at the foothills of the You Yangs granite ridge southwest of the CBD.
-The Little River, and the township of the same name, marks the border between Melbourne and neighbouring Geelong city.
+Melbourne extends northward through the undulating bushland valleys of the Yarra Valley's tributaries—Moonee Ponds Creek (toward Melbourne Airport), Merri Creek, Darebin Creek and Plenty River.
+The city reaches southeast through Dandenong to the growth corridor of Pakenham towards West Gippsland.
+In the west, it extends along the Maribyrnong River and its tributaries north towards Sunbury.

 Melbourne's major bayside beaches are in the various suburbs along the shores of Port Phillip Bay, in areas like Port Melbourne, Albert Park, St Kilda, Elwood, Brighton, Sandringham, Mentone, Frankston, Altona, Williamstown and Werribee South.
 The nearest surf beaches are 85 km south of the Melbourne CBD in the back-beaches of Rye, Sorrento and Portsea.